pseale/advent-of-advent-of-code/README.md

 These are mostly small nitpicks:

 - 2021-10-27: A Prettier-style Cleanup on Save is not available.
 I've become addicted to autoformatting from VS Code.
 I don't remember to run Cleanup manually, and I don't want to add a git hook.
 VS Code does this correctly--copy them!
+- 2021-10-27: Missing "Close Other Editors" hotkey, like I can run in VS Code.
+To be fair, Visual Studio can't do this either, and I'm guessing because (in both JetBrains and Visual Studio's case) the user is allowed to do this on any file.
 - Window management is awkward.
 I've bound a keystroke to `Hide All Tool Windows`, but I think it should be easier?
 Honestly, I don't understand what the 'docked/undocked' toggle does.
 It seems to do nothing.
 So chalk this one up to general confusion.
 - I know I'm in the Complaints section, but I must give Rider kudos for being fast.
 Kudos JetBrains, kudos.